 ELLIOTT: But lawyers for the companies responsible for the rig and blowout preventer question the findings as a novel and unprecedented theory.
 They argue investigators failed to test all the possible explanations for what might have caused the device to fail.
 All the interested parties in the Deepwater Horizon explosion get a chance to question witnesses.
 Here's attorney David Jones, who represents Cameron International, the company that made the blowout preventer.

-Mr. DAVID JONES (Attorney): Dr. Thompson, do you have any operational experience working on a drilling rig?
+DAVID JONES: Dr. Thompson, do you have any operational experience working on a drilling rig?

 ELLIOTT: The forensic testing of the blowout preventer has been fraught with delay and controversy, as attorneys weighed in on how to make sure all the evidence collected from the Gulf floor is preserved for litigation purposes.
 Experts from the companies are expected to testify later this week, with the exception of rig operator Transocean.
 The company's officials have refused to appear, while at the same time doling out bonuses for, quote, "the best year in safety performance in our company's history."

-Mr. WILLIAM REILLY (Co-chair of President's Oil Spill Commission): Some companies just don't get it.
+WILLIAM REILLY: Some companies just don't get it.
 I think Transocean doesn't get it.